Triskele37/ffxiv-completionist/documentation/UI Todo.md

     - download lang resources at time of lang change

 **Change**
+- replace most of Guide with Active Help

 **Fix**
 - quick-mark extremely slow on large groups (or heavily chained?)